Social Media Marketing Habits to Break

 Rather than promoting your product in every post, be sure your content includes what makes a post go viral; something clickable, playable, and shareable.

-Using Twitter and other social media platforms allows you to respond to customer complaints in real-time.
+Using Twitter and other social media platforms lets you respond to customer complaints in real time.
 You can directly interact with customers to address the praise or the problem they present.
 This generates goodwill; the faster the praise is appreciated or the problem is solved, the happier the customer is with your business.

 Notice how we didn't specify what kind of feedback a brand should be responding to?
-That's because focusing only on the good and dismissing the bad can be detrimental to a successful social media marketing effort.
+That's because focusing only on the good and dismissing the bad can harm a successful social media marketing effort.

 Admittedly, no one likes to hear and read about something they care about not being up to par.
 For brands, it can be especially challenging to see a bad review or a negative comment on a social media site that's public to the rest of the world.
-You may be tempted to ignore said comment, or worse, delete it to try to mitigate the damage and keep it from spreading to your follower base.
+You may be tempted to ignore the said comment or delete it to mitigate the damage and keep it from spreading to your follower base.

 This is not the right course of action.

-Taking it back to the first point of this section, the better course of action is to respond to the negative feedback in a timely and appropriate manner.
+Taking it back to the first point of this section, the better course of action is to respond to negative feedback promptly and appropriately.
 Acknowledge the concern presented and try to offer a worthwhile solution.
-Anything you can do to make the disgruntled party feel seen and heard will go a long way toward solidifying your brand as one that's willing to work with people and own up to any shortcomings.
+Anything you can do to make the disgruntled party feel seen and heard will go a long way toward solidifying your brand as one willing to work with people and own up to any shortcomings.

 Other followers and fans will take note.